-There are a limited range of low-carbon related investments in quoted markets, with more opportunities existing within the private equity and alternative investment asset classes.
+There are a limited range of low-carbon related investments in quoted markets, with more opportunities existing within the various alternative asset classes.
 The investment strategy which is being put in place to provide further diversification and reduce volatility of expected future returns, has resulted in a reduction in equities and a move into alternatives.
 This has therefore increased SYPA's exposure to assets that may be less sensitive to climate change risks, and/or support the transition to a low carbon economy.